odaniloguerra/odaniloguerra/README.md

 # Hi there, I'm Danilo Guerra 👋🏾
-I’m currently working with front-end development with AngularJs, but I'm also skilled in back-end development with nodeJs.
+I’m currently working with front-end development with ReactJs, but I'm also skilled in back-end development with nodeJs.

 ## About me:
 My focus area is front-end development with React, but I'm also skilled in back-end with node.

 ### Skills with:
-JavaScript, TypeScript, HTML, CSS, React, React Native, AngularJs, NodeJs, MySQL DB, Scrum.
+JavaScript, TypeScript, HTML, CSS, ReactJs, React Native, AngularJs, NodeJs, MySQL DB, Scrum.

 I'm from Brazil